Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1245.697874,1259.567788.md

 ### Transcript

-> well there the third person view I think we can confirm that there will be I think it's not in right now we had it at one point before we got rid of it and I
+> well there the third person view I think we can confirm that there will be I think it's not in right now we had it at one point before we got rid of it and I think we're gonna reintroduce it but